 How to Avoid the Social Security Earnings Limit

 I’d like to introduce you to Peggy.
-Born in 1957, Peggy reached age 62 in 2019.
-She has worked in retail her whole life, with the past twenty-five years spent in management.
+Born in 1958, Peggy attains age 63 in 2021.
+She worked in retail her whole life, with the past twenty-five years spent in management.
 Peggy divorced from her husband 14 years ago, is still single, and has no children.

-According to the Social Security Administration, Peggy’s Full Retirement Age (FRA) will be age 66 and six months which is when she will be entitled to full Social Security retirement benefits.
-FRA is a government set limit that varies based on your year, month and day of birth.
+According to the Social Security Administration, Peggy’s Full Retirement Age (FRA) will be age 66 and eight months which is when she will be entitled to full Social Security retirement benefits.
+FRA is a government set limit that varies based on your year, month, and day of birth.
 FRA is gradually rising, and for those born on the second day of 1960 or later, FRA is 67.

-The Social Security administration permanently reduces your monthly benefit amount if you begin benefits before reaching FRA.
-Also, if you are still working prior to FRA then something called the Social Security earnings limit applies.
+If you begin benefits before reaching FRA, and continue working, then something called the Social Security earnings limit applies.

 Because Peggy is feeling the aches and pains you’d expect after decades in retail, she is exploring the possibility of dialing back her work hours and starting to collect Social Security benefits early at age 63, three and half years before her Full Retirement Age.

-Thank goodness Peggy is savvy and exploring this now because not knowing the rules could damage her retirement plans.
-I’ve received emails from folks in their early 60s who began Social Security benefits early thinking they could get their full benefit amount and keep working too.
-A year or so later they received a notice that they had to return some of their Social Security benefits.
-They had to pay back some benefits because of the Social Security earnings limit.
-They had already spent the money, so this was a big shock and a financial hardship for them.
+Thank goodness Peggy is savvy and exploring this now because not knowing the rules could permanently impair her future retirement income.
+Many folks began Social Security benefits in their early 60’s thinking they can get their full benefit amount and keep working too.
+A year or so later they receive a notice that they must return some of their Social Security benefits.
+They happens because of the Social Security earnings limit.
+If they already spent the money, this can be a big shock and result in a financial hardship.